10 Tips to Create a Winning MLT Career Prep Application

 2. Do your research.

 Review the information on MLT’s website, including our partners.
 Connect with current Fellows or Career Prep alumni to learn how you can set yourself up for success in the program.
-Informational interviews and company research is a good practice at every stage of your career.
+Informational interviews and company research is good practice at every stage of your career.

 3. Make sure your resume is sharp.